karabayyazilim/karabayyazilim/README.md

 <h2 align="center">
 Who am I 👀
 </h2>
-I have been working in Web Development for 5 years.
-Specifically, I'm working on Backend & Frontend projects.
-I also share my experiences on blogging and youtube.
+I have been working in the field of Software Development since high school and have experience in both Backend and Frontend projects.
+I share the technologies I use in my projects and the knowledge I have gained on my blog and YouTube channel.
+I am constantly focusing on improving myself and sharing what I have learnt with other developers.
 </p>
 <center>
 <br>